The movies based on British sit-coms of the 1970s are better than you might have been led to believe.

 The Lovers!, made in 1973 and somehow gaining an unnecessary exclamation mark on the move from small to big screen, might not be the best adaptation, but it’s certainly entertaining enough.
 I haven’t seen enough of the original show to compare it, which might be the best way to actually judge it as a movie – on its own merits.
 And as a gentle, 1970s working-class comedy film, aimed more at chuckles than belly laughs, it has a lot of worth.

-Set in Manchester, the film follows the on-off relationship between Geoffrey Scrimshaw (Richard Beckinsale) and Beryl Battersby (Paula Wilcox), who meet on a lunch break one day, take rather too much of dislike to each other and then slowly end up getting together… and breaking up… and getting together again.
+Set in Manchester, the film follows the on-off relationship between Geoffrey Scrimshaw (Richard Beckinsale) and Beryl Battersby (Paula Wilcox), who meet on a lunch break one day, take rather too much of a dislike for each other and then slowly end up getting together… and breaking up… and getting together again.
 As their friends progress through their relationships – from first date to pregnancy to marriage – Geoffrey and Beryl have a more tempestuous time of it, thanks mostly to his determination to enjoy what is left of the Permissive Society and her equal determination to avoid what is curiously described as ‘percy filth’.

-Retelling the TV series rather than expand it, The Lovers! does feel rather episodic – there are neatly segmented chunks of relationship breakups and revivals; Geoffrey occasionally trying (unsuccessfully) to get off with other girls; both of them pouting and arguing, desperately attempting to seem worldly-wise and cool (forced hipster speak and trendy parties leave them out of their depth).
+Retelling the TV series rather than expanding it, The Lovers! does feel rather episodic – there are neatly segmented chunks of relationship breakups and revivals; Geoffrey occasionally trying (unsuccessfully) to get off with other girls; both of them pouting and arguing, desperately attempting to seem worldly-wise and cool (forced hipster speak and trendy parties leave them out of their depth).
 This episodic structure doesn’t actually harm the film.
 The central story is so slight (and I don’t mean that as an insult) that to try to have a single, ongoing narrative would be silly.
 As a collection of moments from the lives of two young people, though, it’s thoroughly entertaining.
 It might seem odd to younger readers to discover that once upon a time, TV comedies sometimes featured characters who were charming, sweet and relatable, rather than gurning caricatures and cynically unpleasant leads.

 Jack Rosenthal’s screenplay is witty without going for huge laughs – there’s no slapstick here and the humour really comes out of the all too real characters and their frustrations.
 It’s true to say that the late Sixties and early Seventies were not the sexual free-for-all that they are both praised and condemned as, and the film perfectly captures what the lives of most people actually were like at the time – told they were in the middle of a sexual revolution but generally still bound by the same social conventions that had always been around.
 There’s fun to be had watching Geoffrey’s dad (John Comer) trying to use ‘hip’ language in order to relate to his son, and amusement to be found in the hopeless attempts by Beryl and Geoffrey to be part of a world that was little more than an urban myth.